Ian Woodman - Cello

 Ian is accepting new cello students on Saturdays.

 Alberta native Kate Svrcek began violin lessons at the age of five.
 She attended McGill University where she received her Bachelor of Music degree under the tutelage of Richard Roberts.
 Ms. Svrcek attended the Meadowmount School of Music in upstate New York on two occasions, where she studied with Sally Thomas.
 Her former teachers include Tom Johnson, Thomas Williams and Ann Setzer.
 Ms. Svrcek recently obtained an after degree in Education from the University of Alberta.

 Kate is an avid performer with the Edmonton Symphony, the Alberta Baroque Ensemble and the Citadel Theatre, as well as with several quartets and ensembles throughout the city.

-Leanne teaches beginner and intermediate violin and all levels of viola.
-She is accepting new students on Tuesdays.
+Kate teaches all levels of violin and is currently accepting new students on Mondays.

 Yoana Kyurkchieva (B. Music, M. Music, Artist Diploma) Piano

 Doctoral candidate Yoana Kyurchieva expects to recieve her DMA in Piano Performance from the University of Alberta in the fall of 2014.
 She is a highly qualified teacher, soloist, accompanist, and chamber musician.
 She received her Bachelors and Masters degrees from the National Music Academy in Sofia, Bulgaria.
 Yoana then pursued a Masters degree and Artist Diploma at the University of North Carolina School of the Arts.